YashJainHSR/SafetyPortal/README.md

 # SafetyPortal
-Safety Portal is a Web APP (created using Angular-NodeJS-REST APIs)
+Safety Portal is a Web APP (created using Angular-REST APIs in .NET)

 # About the Portal